codenotary/cnlc-docs-test/pages/help/introduction.md

 - Ledgers provide secure, immutable storage appropriate sensitive or mission-critical data.

-- Ledgers are set up and configured on the CNIL web UI.
+- Ledgers are set up and configured on the Codenotary Cloud web UI.

 - Transactions are written to the Ledger as key-value pairs, using the provided SDK.